-NDC is a family business which was established in 1931.
-It is now in the hands of the third generation of the family, along with a large team of teachers lead by our senior staff and passionate Principals, Michael, Mavis and Hayley.
+The Centre is now in the hands of the third generation of the family, along with a large team of dedicated and longstanding teachers, lead by our senior staff and passionate Principals, Michael, Mavis and Hayley.

-We are very proud of our team, many of whom were pupils.
-They are highly qualified in dance, vocal training and drama and are delighted to share their knowledge with the dance centre pupils.
+We are very proud of our team, our family, many of whom were pupils.
+They are highly qualified in dance, vocal training and drama and are delighted to share their knowledge with the NDC pupils.

 NDC was originally known as the Newbegin-Whiteside School of Dance, then the Newbegin Dance Centre and then in the 80’s became Newcastle Dance Centre.